dmitry-meshchanchuk/rsschool-cv/cv.md

 #### **Telegram:** @dmitry_meshchanchuk

 ## Summary
 I am a student at Brest State University.
 I study computer physics.
-I am a beginner front-end developer, and the web development really likes me.
+I am a beginner developer, and the web development really likes me.
 I have little commercial development experience, but I have a great desire to develop.
 I am a hard-working and responsible person.
 One of my main strengths is the ability to learn quickly.
 I am purposeful and bring things to the end

 ## Skills
-- HTML, CSS, JS;
+- HTML, CSS, JS, C#;
 - VS Code, WebStorm, Open Server;
-- Bootstrap, JQuery, React, Git, Node.js.
+- Bootstrap, React, Git, Node.js.

 ## Code examples